taylor-peterson/taylor-peterson.github.io/_knowledge_base/book_reviews.md

 knowing-doing gap).
 I also find books in the "self development" genre to be a great source of motivation.

+# What I Talk About When I Talk About Running - Haruki Murakami [3/5]

+This memoir of a sorts was a mixed experience for me.
+There were parts that resonated (e.g. Haruki's craftsman approach to life) and pieces that didn't (e.g. his insistence that talent matters more than the focus he speaks so much about).
+I also have to call out Haruki for saying he runs every day when he also says he doesn't run when it's raining.

-# Zen and the Art of Motorcycle Maintenance - Robert Pirsig
+# Zen and the Art of Motorcycle Maintenance - Robert Pirsig [3/5]

 Unsurprisingly, I found the philosophical inquiries in the book far more interesting than the accompanying narrative.
 That said, I enjoyed this book far less than I did